The latest: Democratic 7th District race runoff results

-With vote totals coming in from South Carolina's 7th District, Robert Williams (54 percent) leads Mal Hyman (46 percent) in the Democratic race.
+With vote totals now final in South Carolina's 7th District, state Rep. Robert Williams seems to have narrowly defeated Mal Hyman in the Democratic race 51 to 49 percent.

+Williams's lead in the unofficial vote total is less than 500 votes.

-Robert Williams, a member of the S.C.
+Williams, a member of the S.C.
 House representing Darlington, came first in the primary two weeks ago.
-Mal Hyman is a Coker College professor and the 2016 nominee in the 7th District.
+Hyman is a Coker College professor and the 2016 nominee in the 7th District.

-The winner of tonight's primary will face GOP Rep. Tom Rice in November.
+Williams will go on to face GOP Rep. Tom Rice in November.
 Rice, of Myrtle Beach, has represented the district since it was created in 2012.

 Comments